THUNDERMILL01 - Electric Field Sensor for Unmanned Aerial Systems (UAS)

 - Optimized for UAV-borne operations

-- Lightweight and mechanically robust
+- Lightweight yet mechanically robust

 - Real-time data visualization via TF-ATMON